Lac de Nino Hike

-Lac de Nino, surrounded by numerous pozzines (small peaty lakes), is one of Corsica's natural gems.
-Located on the Camputile plateau, it is the source of the Tavignanu, the second longest river on the island.
+The Lake Nino hike takes you to one of Corsica's natural wonders.
+Located at an altitude of 1,743 meters on the Camputile plateau, the lake is surrounded by numerous pozzines, small peat bogs dotted with interconnected water holes.
+The lake is the source of the Tavignanu, the second longest river on the island.

 Activity: Hiking